emiklap/emiklap/README.md

 ## Hi there 👋
+My name is Emily, and I'm a rising senior studying CS in NYC 🌆

+I'm inspired by people who cultivate digital tools to deliver IRL impact, and I am currently studying AI/ML to hopefully one day contibute in the same way!

+🎯 Featured Project: <a href="https://github.com/dluzong/Bin-It-Bit">BitItBin!</a> <br>
+What We Did: Created an interactive mini-game to teach people of all ages how to properly sort their recycling! <br>
+Tools: Python, PyGame

+🛠 Tech Stack:
+Languages: Python, C++
+Data Science: Pandas, NumPy, Matplotlib, Seaborn, scikit-learn
+Tools: Jupyter Notebooks, Google Colab, Git, GitHub
 <!--
 **emiklap/emiklap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.